iver56/cross-adaptive-audio/README.md

 ## Data augmentation

 If you have a short sound and you'd like to create variations of it, in terms of gain and playback speed, you can use `data_augmentation.py`.
-If you train neural networks on the augmented sound, they will likely generalize better.
+If you train neural networks on the augmented sound, they will typically generalize better to unseen sounds.
 Example command, assuming you have drums_short.wav in the input folder:

-`python data_augmentation.py -i drums_short.wav --factor 5`
+`python data_augmentation.py -i drums_short.wav --factor 8`

+This will write the augmented sound `drums_short.wav.augmented.wav` to the input folder.

+## Live mode

+If the only neural input is from features computed by Csound analyzer, then you can apply the evolved cross-adaptive audio effect (to unseen data/sound) in live performances.
+You can still use other features, such as bark bands, in the similarity measure.
+For example, you can use the experiment settings in [csound_bark.json](experiment_settings/csound_bark.json).

+Example command for evolving the effect:

+`python main.py -i drums.wav noise.wav -g 50 -p 20 --experiment-settings csound_bark.json`

+Assuming you want to use the best individual in the last generation of the most recent experiment, run the following command:

+`python create_live_csd.py`

+This will write a file `live.csd` to the live_csd folder.
+This is a Csound code file with some inline python code with a base64 data blob containing data about the evolved neural network, amongst other things.
+Note that this file is built to run only in the python environment where it was created.
+The Csound file can be used in live mode like this:

+`csound live_csd/live.csd -iadc -odac`

+This assumes that you have a working sound card with stereo audio input.
+The target audio should be in the left channel and the input audio should be in the right channel.

+You can also use the csd file offline, to speed up computation and write the output audio to disk:

+`csound live_csd/live.csd -iinput/drums_synth.wav -ooutput/synth_cross_adapted.wav`

+This assumes that you have a stereo audio file `drums_synth.wav` with drums in the left channel and synth in the right channel.

 ## Use RAM disk